 What I am asking everyone who is in a position of influence is to challenge what I call the status quo, the old way of the past.
 Next time when you are up to your neck in work and there are deadlines to meet it can be tempting to take the path of least resistance, we mustn't lose sight of the fact that the choices we make will likely affect people working in those buildings for years to come.
 We must remind ourselves why we got interested in circadian lighting in the first place.
 These radical changes are unlikely to be understood by everyone, much less welcomed.
 Change is not going to be easy.
 But then again, nothing worth doing ever is.
 If you want help with the battle drop then me a line.

-Enjoy this post?
-Consider giving it a share!
+Found this interesting?
+Give it a share!